MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 - [ ] Setup the master branch MarkBind
 - [ ] Create a MarkBind site
-- [ ] Create Content with MarkBind
+- [ ] Create content with MarkBind
-- [ ] Modify Site Structure and Configuration
+- [ ] Modify site structure and configuration
 - [ ] Deploy your MarkBind site

 ## Setup the master branch MarkBind

 As mentioned in our [user guide]({{baseUrl}}/userGuide/gettingStarted.html), we can either install MarkBind via npm or create a new MarkBind site with npx.

-In this bootcamp, we want to setup the master branch MarkBind instead so that we can test out any changes we make to the codebase on our local machine.
+In this bootcamp, we want to set up the master branch MarkBind so that we can test out any changes we make to the codebase on our local machine.

 <box type="tip" light>